pkarsy/sshportfw/README.md

 The "forwardings.json" file is on purpose very simple and does not have any other functionality.
 All other options (for example Username Hostname) are ignored.
 For all other possibilities, the powerful "~/.ssh/config" file can be used by creating a new "Host" entry.

-### STEP 3: login to every SSH server with the command line BEFORE using this run the program
+### STEP 3: login to every SSH server with the command line BEFORE run
 for example
 ```sh
 > ssh router # The same host as the host inside forwardings.json